Ulad/DocuCraft/README.md

 git clone https://github.com/Ulad/DocuCraft.git
 cd 'your directory'
 ```
-The project uses uv to resolve dependencies and virtual environment, if you are already using it, you can skip this step
+The project uses [UV](https://docs.astral.sh/uv/) to resolve dependencies and virtual environment, if you are already using it, you can skip this step
 ```bash
 pip install uv
 ```